machintrucbidule/wordclock/README.md

 - StringSplitter
 - WifiManager

-From here project should compile without error.
+From now project should compile without error.
-To upload it on the ESP8266, connect the ESP8266 on your computer (don't forget to install serial/usb chipset driver before, it should be provided with ESPs), select the right COM PORT from the Tools menu, then choose Sketch > Upload - you'll have to recompile/upload each time you update the code
+To upload it on the ESP8266, connect the ESP8266 on your computer (don't forget to install serial/usb chipset driver before, it should be provided with ESPs - most of them are using CH340 chipset : http://www.wch-ic.com/search?q=ch340&t=downloads), select the right COM PORT from the Tools menu, then choose Sketch > Upload - you'll have to recompile/upload each time you update the code.
 Then upload files to be copied on the flash memory by launching Tools > ESP8266 LittleFS Data Upload (serial monitor needs to be closed) - no need to repeat this step after each upload of the code, only first time and if you update files to be copied on the flash memory (all files contained in the "data" folder)
 Reopen serial monitor, some data should display (wifi connection status, etc...)